gvwilson/thirdbit/src/fiction/makers-return/index.md

 a blue-green curve mottled with clouds with the sun rising behind it—

 "They are his memories."
-Patient's voice came through a speaker two desks over.
+Sindy jumped as Patient's voice came through a speaker.
 "He tried to suppress them,
 but his efforts were futile.
 I found what I was looking for."